Slevinski/signwriting_2010_fonts/README.md

 ## The SignWriting 2010 Fonts
 - - -
-> Version 2.2.1
+> Version 3.0.0
-July 24th, 2017
+August 26th, 2017

 SignWriting 2010 is a typeface for written sign languages which makes the entire [International SignWriting Alphabet 2010 symbol set](http://signbank.org/iswa) available in TrueType fonts.

-The Sutton SignWriting fonts are an updates revision of the SignWriting 2010 fonts which fixes the appearance and size for some of the symbols.
+The Sutton SignWriting fonts are an updated revision of the SignWriting 2010 fonts which fixes the appearance and size for some of the symbols.

+The Sutton SignWriting Fonts are used in the [Sutton SignWriting Project](https://github.com/Slevinski/SuttonSignWriting) and the SignWriting Looking Glass WebExtension for FireFox, Edge, Chrome, and Opera.

 The fonts are built with the [SignWriting 2010 Tools](https://github.com/Slevinski/signwriting_2010_tools).

-The Sutton SignWriting Fonts are used in the [Sutton SignWriting Project](https://github.com/Slevinski/SuttonSignWriting).
+### Character Sets

+#### FSW - Formal SignWriting in ASCII
+Signs are written as SignWriting words with mathamatical names of ASCII characters from the set: ABLMRS0123456789xabcdef.
+Stable since January 2012.

+#### SWU - SignWriting in Unicode
+Signs are written as SignWriting words with an experimental Unicode character design.
+This character set overwrites the Sutton SignWriting Block (U+1D800 - U+1D9FF) and uses Plane 4 for the Sutton SignWriting symbols.

 ### TrueType Fonts
 The Sutton SignWriting TrueType fonts are available for download and installation.